 - Acute bacterial prostatitis: This is caused due to a bacterial infection of the prostate.
 This infection could happen when bacteria travels from the urethra into the prostate.
 Its onset is sudden, and the condition lasts for a very short time.

-- Chronic bacterial prostatitis: The cause of this is also bacterial infection, but it lasts for a long time, sometimes up to
+- Chronic bacterial prostatitis: The cause of this is also bacterial infection, but it lasts for a long time, sometimes up to a few years.

 - Asymptomatic inflammatory prostatitis: This causes inflammation of the prostrate without any symptoms.
 It is believed that it causes bacteria to be present in the urine.
 But, this condition doesn’t cause complications and doesn’t need specific treatment.